sachanganesh/eventador-rs/seam-disruptor/README.md

 ## Future Goals

+- Use Wakers for more efficient async operations
 - Documentation
 - Event sourcing by storing deltas (events) and periodically squashing them to save space
 - Testing